iYagoMR/food-explorer-api/README.md

 - The Frontend will be available at http://localhost:5173/ (or whichever URL your terminal provides).
 - The Backend will be accessible based on the configuration in the backend repository.

+## Key Features

+- **User Interface:** Built with ReactJS, providing an interactive and responsive user experience.
+- **Backend:** Powered by a Node.js backend (SQLite database), with API routes handling user authentication, orders, and dish management.
+- **Responsive Design:** Fully responsive layout for smooth operation on both desktop and mobile devices.